robertbaker13/phase-0-handbook/learning_strategies.md

 ####Getting asked to leave
 It's not our goal to kick people out of the program.
 It is our goal to identify people who will not thrive at Dev Bootcamp.
 We truly want to save students the pain of leaving their jobs, moving etc. only to find out that Dev Bootcamp isn't the right environment for them.

 We take the decision to ask a student to leave seriously, and we do so after considerable thought.
 Having one yellow flag emerge during the course of Phase 0 is not a deal-breaker in and of itself, but showing a combination or repeatedly demonstrating any of these indicators is a problem.
-If this happens, we will warn the student through via email.
-We make decisions to allow students to continue or ask them to leave at the end of each unit.
+If this happens, we will warn the student through email.
+We make decisions to allow students to continue, or ask them to leave, at the end of each unit.

 In the event a student is asked to leave, Dev Bootcamp will provide the student with a full refund, including the non-refundable deposit.